JNMaree/Primordial/README.md

 ![Primordial](src/main/resources/primordial_logo.png)

+# Rethinking progression to first principles

-A Minecraft mod for redefining early-game progression to first principles.
+A Minecraft mod for redefining vanilla progression to be more realistic.